Travel Tips

 Pack the bare minimum because you can always buy it there.
 Roll things.
 Choose shoes first, and plan outfits around them.
 Wear your big hiking boots onto the plane rather than pack them.
 Stuff your underwear into your shoes even.
 It’s always best to halve your clothes and double your budget.

-Read our post on packing tips
+Read our post on how to pack a suitcase efficiently.

 11. Make it a Working Holiday